Port monitoring with PRTG

 new and additional benefits for joined customers.

-PRTG makes port monitoring easy
+PRTG makes port monitoring as easy as it gets

 “Excellent tool for detailed monitoring.
 Alarms and notifications work greatly.
 Equipment addition is straight forward and server initial setup is very easy. ...feel safe to purchase it if you intend to monitor a large networking landscape.”